Fauna of South Korea: History

-Again, the Leopard on the Korean Peninsula, which had clear stripes and larger size compared to other general leopards were widely hunted during the Japanese colonial era.
-Nearly 2000 were hunted, and only few are left in China.
-Recently, it has been informed that only about a total of 10 leopards are preserved at the zoo.
+Again, the Amur leopard on the Korean Peninsula, which had clearer markings and a smaller size compared to other leopards, was heavily hunted, subjected to systematic eradication campaigns, and suffered extensive habitat destruction during the Japanese colonial era.
+Nearly 2,000 individuals were killed, and only a few remain today in southeastern Russia and northern China.
+Recently, it has been reported that only about 3 individuals are preserved in zoos in South Korea.

-The wolves that inhabited in the Korean Peninsula were species with their own unique characteristic.
-It had dark brown hair compared to other wild wolves.
-Again, about 3,000 of them were hunted by hunters during the same period of time.
+The wolves that inhabited the Korean Peninsula are estimated to have been either the Mongolian wolf or the Korean wolf(Canis lupus coreanus), but due to a lack of DNA evidence, their exact subspecies classification remains unclear.
+They had dark brown fur compared to other wild wolves.
+During the same period, about 3,000 of them were hunted by hunters.
 Unlike other species, the wild wolves existed in Korean Peninsula eventually went extinct in the wild.
 Restoration effects are currently being undertaken by geneticists.

-A fox on the Korean Peninsula belonging to the Red Fox were also widely hunted during the Japanese colonial era.
+A fox on the Korean Peninsula belonging to the Korean fox were also widely hunted during the Japanese colonial era.
 It was hunted at random for the purpose of making luxury goods using their hair.
 Among Japanese ladies at the time, it was said that products made from Korean fox were fashionable.
 The wild fox were known to have been extinct for decades, but recently some were found in the wild.
 A very small number has yet to be found alive in the wild.
 It is urgently designated as a protected species and is dedicated to the study and conservation of species.
 However, even now, the few remaining numbers are decreasing due to illegal poaching.

-Dokdo was once home to a large group of sea lions.
+Dokdo was once home to a large group of Japanese sea lion.
 However, as Japanese fishermen started to poach, more than 100,000 number of sea lions were poached.
-The group of sea lions inhabited here are believed to have been extinct or moved to other places to avoid fishermen.
+The group of sea lions that once inhabited this area are now extinct as a species.